nishantnepal/nishantnepal.github.io/_posts/2025-09-13-building-gen-ai-intro.md

 The goal of this series is to bridge that gap—to cover the practical architectural patterns and engineering practices needed to build enterprise-ready generative AI products.
 This is also a place for me to gather and refine my thoughts as I navigate this evolving landscape.

+> Incorporating SLMs/LLMs into applications represents a **unique blend of software engineering and data science**, with a  tilt toward software engineering practices.
+While LLMs themselves are products of intensive data science and ML research, *integrating* these models into production systems requires primarily software engineering skills—API integration, system design, orchestration, authentication, scalability, and observability.
+In traditional ML, teams spent most effort on model development: training, feature engineering, hyperparameter tuning, and versioning.
+Today, with LLM development consolidated among major providers, practitioners focus on application-layer concerns and tool integration.
+Data science expertise remains critical for prompt engineering, RAG pipeline optimization, and systematic evaluation—but the primary discipline required has shifted toward software engineering patterns and practices.

 ## High Level Architecture